GHorningKane/comp333bartekgavin/README.md

-# Via the frontend requisites are present:
+# Via the Frontend Requisites Are Present:
 Users cannot leave fields blank, and users cannot make a password smaller than 10 characters long:
 ![Alt text](image-3.png)

-# Users cannot rate with more than one integer:
+# Users Cannot Rate With More Than One Integer:
 Attempt at breaking rule:
 ![Alt text](image-5.png)
 Returned error: